kenlasko/TeamsScripts/README.md

 * Import-Csv LISSubnets.csv | Copy-SfBLISSubnetsToTeams (using a CSV file export using Get-CsLisSubnet from another machine)

 ## Remove-TeamsLISConfig
 Wipes out all the civic addresses, locations and subnets from a Teams LIS database.
-Handy when testing migrations, and you screw something up.
+Handy when testing migrations, and you screw something up (not like that would ever happen).

 ## Reset-TeamsEVToFactory
 This will wipe out all Teams Enterprise Voice configuration, except for existing PSTN gateways.
 Great for testing out new dialplans from places like UCDialplans.com